The Palace Hotel

 For 2015, QED is returning to the Palace Hotel in Central Manchester.
 This beautiful historic building is conveniently placed for public transport, and boasts spacious conference rooms and labrynthine corridors packed with hidden nooks and crannies.

-We have again arranged for a limited number of rooms to be reserved for QED attendees, at the even lower discounted rate of just £73 per night.
-These rooms are immune from the usual time-sensitive fluctuations of hotel pricing, so be sure to take advantage of the agreement by quoting the discount code QEDcon2015 when making your reservation.
+If you’re staying at the hotel, we have reserved a number of rooms for QED attendees at the Palace Hotel at a discounted rate; these rooms are immune from the usual time-sensitive fluctuations of hotel pricing, so be sure to take advantage of the agreement by quoting the discount code QEDcon2015 when making your reservation.
 That said, cheaper rooms may sometimes be available online, so it is worth checking just in case.
 You can find more details below, together with other accommodation options.

 Should you find yourself in the Manchester area, you can route-plan with the traveline journey planner.
 A bus ride from the south of the city may carry you along what is often claimed to be Europe’s busiest bus route.
 There is room for skepticism over this claim.

 The hotel is on Oxford Street, facing the entrance to Oxford Road Railway Station.
 There are also bus stops right outside and the tram is five minutes walk away (the nearest stop is St Peter’s Square).

 We aim to keep the cost of attending QED as low as possible, but we understand that getting to the conference and finding accommodation can push the price up.
 With this in mind, we have a range of suggested accommodation options, to suit a range of budgets:

 We have agreed a discounted rate for QED attendees of £102 for a single-occupancy room, or £112 for a double room (breakfast included in both).
 To take advantage of our rate, quote QEDcon2015 when booking your room.

 Note: Our agreed room allocation deal with the hotel expires on January 31st, after which our QED rate can no longer be guaranteed.